 The following factors may raise a person’s risk of developing bone cancer:

 Previous radiation therapy.
 People who have had radiation treatment for other conditions have a higher risk of developing bone cancer at the site of the radiation therapy.
-The majority of radiation therapy-caused bone cancers are osteosarcomas, but other types may occur.
+The majority of radiation therapy-caused sarcomas include angiosarcoma and undifferentiated pleomorphic sarcoma (UPS) of soft tissue or osteosarcoma, but other types may occur.

-Chemotherapy.
-Some drugs, including alkylating agents and anthracyclines, used to treat cancer may increase the risk of developing a secondary cancer, usually osteosarcoma.
+Chemotherapy for another cancer.
+Some drugs used to treat cancer, including alkylating agents and anthracyclines, may increase the risk of developing a secondary cancer, usually osteosarcoma.

 Benign tumors or other bone conditions.
-Paget’s disease may cause osteosarcoma.
+Paget’s disease of the bone may lead to osteosarcoma.
 Other noncancerous bone diseases, such as fibrous dysplasia, may increase the risk of osteosarcoma.